 Phone: 07811 656361

-Post: FAO Stuart Balkham, Elderflower Fields, 3 Byelaw Cottages, Spithurst Road, Barcombe, East Sussex, BN8 5EF
+Post: FAO Stuart Balkham, So Sussex, Spithurst Hub, Spithurst Road, Barcombe, BN8 5EE.

 Into the Trees takes place on a part of the estate of Pippingford Park.
 The event occupies roughly 15 hectares in total, made up primarily of grass fields and mixed woodland.
 The site is generally sloped.
 There are gravel roads around some parts of the site and firm dirt tracks through parts of the woodland, but some parts of the event are accessible only over grass or through unpaved woodland.
 This can be especially difficult if the ground is wet due to heavy rain.

 The majority of the event activities and demonstrations are located in a loop through the woodland in the centre of the site.
 This area is only 100m or so from the car park and is broadly flat.

 FREE TICKETS FOR PERSONAL CARERS

 We offer a free ticket scheme for carers or personal assistants.
 You are eligible for a free carer ticket if you are entitled to Disability Living Allowance (no specific rate required), are in receipt of Personal Independence Payments, have a registered assistance dog or are registered severely sight impaired.
 If you would like to take advantage of the free carer ticket offer, please book your own tickets in the normal way via the tickets page of our website, and then contact us at firstname.lastname@example.org.
 You will need your ticket number, proof of DLA or that you are registered severely sight impaired or your Compass Card number, plus the name and contact details of your carer.

 If you are not able to provide any of the above evidence but feel you need a PA ticket to access the festival, please contact us and provide any evidence you have which we will consider on a case by case basis.